DirkMausF/wineskin-new/README.md

 $ xcodebuild -workspace Wineskin.xcworkspace -scheme WineskinLauncher build
 ```

-## Changes from the original project

-As you may have already noticed, this is not the [original Wineskin repository](https://sourceforge.net/p/wineskin/code/ci/master/tree/).
-This repository counts with changes to make Wineskin more stable and its source easier to maintain.
-Considering this, lots of changes were made in WineskinApp and WineskinLauncher, and now both of them use [ObjectiveC_Extension](https://github.com/vitor251093/ObjectiveC_Extension) and some new classes to perform most of their tasks.

-### Changes in the Wineskin App (WineskinApp)

-- The Resolution property in Info.plist should never get corrupted (*(null)x24sleep0*);
-- The *Auto-detect GPU* feature should never cause malfunction in the port;
-- The *Auto-detect GPU* feature should have a much bigger accuracy and detect the memory size of integrated video cards as well;
-- Enabling *Mac Driver* and *Decorate window* checkboxes should not corrupt the wrapper registry;
-- The *Retina Mode* can be enabled from the Screen Options window;
-- *Kill Wineskin Processes* should kill ALL Wineskin processes.
-- Icons can be extracted directly from exe files;
-- Images (not .icns files) should also be accepted has wrapper icons;
-- LNK files should be able to be selected as a port's run path, so Wineskin can extract the path and flags from it;
-- Winetricks installation can be silent (with no windows) so it's much faster;
-- The first *Advanced* tab (*Configuration*) should be much more simple in the first section:
-    - The *Windows EXE* should use Wineskin syntax, including the drive and the flags, (eg. *"C:/Program Files/temp.exe" --run*) instead of using a macOS reference path (eg. */Program Files/temp.exe*) and the flag apart (eg. *--run*).

-### Changes in the Master Wrapper (WineskinLauncher)

-- Many fixes when dealing with newest engines.
-- WineskinX11 dropped.
-- Closes processes XQuartz on exit
-- Can use XQuartz installed via macports

-### Roadmap of desired changes in the Master Wrapper (WineskinLauncher)

-- A different Master Wrapper for macOS 10.6 and 10.7;

 ## Licensing

 The license is kept the same as the original material as LGPL 2.1.